AlexanderFabisch/gmr/paper/paper.md

 Note that while sklearn has the function GaussianMixture.predict, it does not perform regression.
 This function computes the index of the Gaussian for which the inputs have the highest probability.
-Furthermore, multi-modal regression often requires a more complicated interface to extract not just the mean but also individual Gaussians or sample from the predicted distribution.
+Furthermore, multimodal regression often requires a more complicated interface to extract not just the mean but also individual Gaussians or sample from the predicted distribution.